samumantha/instructor-training/content/lesson-design.md

 [Understanding by Design](http://www.worldcat.org/title/understanding-by-design/oclc/56491025),
 that keeps the focus firmly on learning outcomes.
 The order of preparation in this case becomes

-- Determine your learning objectives
+- Determine your learning objectives.
-- Decide what constitutes evidence that objectives have been met, and design assessments to target that evidence
+- Decide what constitutes evidence that objectives have been met, and design assessments to target that evidence.
-- Design instruction: Sort assessments in order of increasing complexity, and write content that connects everything together
+- Design instruction: Sort assessments in order of increasing complexity, and write content that connects everything together.

-### Deciding what to teach
+### Deciding what to teach: visual guide

 ```{figure} https://carpentries.github.io/instructor-training/fig/what-to-teach.png
 :width: 60%